-Observe that an immediate consequence of Theorem 1 is that strategic behavior by the agent precludes the implementation of the first-best policy when $\overline{n} > \lceil (T+1)/2 \rceil$ or when $\underline{n} \ge 0$ .
-In the former case, the agent has an incentive to misreport signals after histories where he has already observed and truthfully reported $T - \overline{n}$ signals of each type.
-Unless each of his $2\overline{n} - T$ remaining reports is identical (which is not guaranteed with truthful reporting), the agent has no chance of meeting the match threshold $\overline{n}$ and being hired.
-In the latter case, the agent is always hired for sure when he reports the same signal in all periods (regardless of whether it matches the outcome), and such consistency can always be mimicked.
-As a result, the principal achieves no separation whatsoever (both types will be hired with probability 1) in this case when faced with a strategic agent.
+Observe that an immediate consequence of Theorem 1 is that strategic behavior by the agent will preclude the implementation of the first-best policy whenever $\underline{n} \ge 0$.
+This is because the agent always gets hired for sure when she reports the same signal in all periods (regardless of whether it matches the outcome) and such consistency can-and will-always be mimicked.
+As a result, in this case, the principal will achieve no separation whatsoever (both types will be hired with probability 1) using the first-best policy x^{FB} when faced with a strategic agent.
 Nontrivial screening is, however, always possible using the simple class of mechanisms (that are easy to implement in practice) that we present in the next section.